-Structural information about available templates has been shown to improve performance of both profile and threading fold-recognition methods [1, 2, 3, 4, 5].
-In this paper, we evaluate the results of enriching HMMs, built using SAM software [6, 7], with frequency profiles derived from predicted one-dimensional structure strings, such as secondary structure.
-The models are designed to search a template database for structurally similar remote homologs and to align target-template pairs.
+Structural information about available templates has been shown to improve performance of both profile and threading fold-recognition methods. ^{1-5} In this article, we evaluate the results of enriching hidden Markov models (HMMS), built using SAM software, ^{6,7} with frequency profiles derived from predicted 1D structure strings, such as secondary structure.
+The models are designed to search a

-Local protein structure describes both the environment of an individual residue and its relationship to neighboring residues in three-dimensional space.
+Local protein structure describes both the environment of an individual residue and its relationship to neighboring residues in 3D space.
 A local structure alphabet is a discrete encoding of one or more properties of local protein structure that clusters residues with similar properties into the same state.

 Most prediction of local protein structure has centered around a three-state classification of secondary structure that places a residue in one of three categories: helix, sheet, or coil.
-This is a broad classification, as it provides little information about the coil category that accounts for 45% of protein structure on average [8].
-Although there are many methods for defining fine-grained alphabets of local structure [9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23], there has not been much work exploring whether these alphabets can be used to improve fold recognition or alignments.
+This is a broad classification, as it provides little information about the coil category that accounts for 45% of protein structure on average.8 Although there are many methods for defining fine-grained alphabets of local structure, ^{9-23} there has not been much work exploring whether these alphabets can be used to improve fold recognition or alignments.

-There have been previous attempts to improve fold recognition and target-template alignments by incorporating predicted secondary structure information into profile HMMs [2, 24, 25].
-One group used only secondary structure information to build a template library of HMMs, covering all topology families in the CATH database [26].
-Each HMM was trained on the observed secondary structures of a set of structurally similar proteins with low sequence identity.
-To identify the fold of a target protein, they predicted its secondary structure string (with a neural network)

-and searched the library for the HMM most likely to have generated the string [2, 24].
-Another group built a template library of HMMs that combined amino acid and secondary structure information.
+There have been previous attempts to improve fold recognition and target-template alignments by incorporating predicted secondary structure information into profile HMMs.^{2,24,25} One group used only secondary structure information to build a template library of HMMs, covering all topology families in the CATH database.
+26 Each HMM was trained on the observed secondary structures of a set of structurally similar proteins with low sequence identity.
+To identify the fold of a target protein, they predicted its secondary structure string (with a neural network) and searched the library for the HMM most likely to have generated the string.
+2,24 Another group built a template library of HMMs that combined amino acid and secondary structure information.
 Their library covered a representative set of all proteins with known structure.
-For each representative protein, an HMM was trained from an HSSP alignment of homologous amino acid sequences [27].
-To find the best template for a target protein, they computed the joint probability of the target's amino acid sequence and (neural-net) predicted secondary structure string, with respect to each HMM in the library [25].
+For each representative protein, an HMM was trained from an HSSP alignment of homologous amino acid sequences.27 To find the best template for a target protein, they computed the joint probability of the target's amino acid sequence and